H-K-R/H-K-R/README.md

 ----

 * 👨🏻‍💻 I’m currently working on Web Development.
-* 🌱 I’m currently learning C++/PHP.
+* 🌱 I’m currently learning C++.
 * 🤔 I hope to be a linux system development programmer. 🐧
 * 💬 Ask me about anything and I would like to answer.
 * 📫 Please email via humayrakhanom@protonmail.com to reach me.